Agustinefe/challenge-catalog-manager/README.md

 - Clean Architecture: To be able to handle further changes in the future in a proper way.
 - Docker: To make the project portable
 - Jest/Testing/E2E: Jest is the most used testing framework of JS.
 Same argument as above.
 E2E testing was done because it is useless to always test every single part.
 That's why if the controller provide the proper answer the test has passed.
+Also the E2E tests interact with its own tabase, independently from the production database.
+This is to ensure the tests are closer to real-world use cases.
 - Mysql2: Despite the increasing popularity of the ORM libraries like TypeORM o Sequelize, one of the main goals of this project is to see how the queries are being managed directly to the DB.

 ## Route